fpgmaas/cookiecutter-uv/docs/features/mkdocs.md

 ## Enabling the documentation on GitHub

-To enable your documentation on GitHub, first `Settings > Actions > General` under `Workflow permissions` select `Read and write permissions`
+To enable your documentation on GitHub, first navigate to `Settings > Actions > General` in your repository, and under `Workflow permissions` select `Read and write permissions`

 Then, create a [new release](./cicd.md#how-to-trigger-a-release) for your project.